 Before you institute a last-minute cancellation policy, you may want to check out the state laws where you operate.
 Local standards/customs could also be a factor.
 This is particularly true if your solution is an up-front deposit.
 Here’s why:

-, you may want -- or need -- to offer some exceptions to your last-minute cancellation fees.
+- As CEO Todaypoints out, you may want — or need — to offer some exceptions to your last-minute cancellation fees.
 If your customer cancels because they live in a flood zone and they’re busy sandbagging the perimeter of their basement, maybe offer them a no-cost reschedule instead.
 Unreasonable policies do your reputation no favors and a customer could even fight the policy in court in extreme cases.

 You can notify customers about a new last-minute cancellation fee or required deposit in a few ways: